Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/02-Environment-Setup/I. Windows-Server-Setup.md

 # 🛠️ Windows Server 2025 Setup

 In this stage, I installed and configured **Windows Server 2025** as the Domain Controller (DC) for my lab environment.
-The process included setting a static IP, maintaining the computer name, installing Active Directory Domain Services, and promoting the server to a DC.
+The process included setting a static IP, changing the computer name, installing Active Directory Domain Services, and promoting the server to a DC.

 ---